Web and Social Media

-The time that I have available for freelance web design jobs is very limited, but my current pet project is the development of a suite of frameworks, child themes, plugins, and an administration theme for use in WordPress by musicians looking for an easy way to build and maintain a custom website for themselves or their band.
-The package, named Indy, will be Open Source and available on this site, probably in the second half of 2013.
+As a web developer, I've been building websites since 1996.
+I have extensive experience building secure, accessible and usable websites.
+The time that I have available for freelance web design jobs is very limited, but my current pet project is the development of a suite of frameworks, child themes, and plugins for use in WordPress by musicians looking for an easy way to build and maintain a custom website for themselves or their band.
+The package, named Indy, will be Open Source and available on this site, probably in early 2015.

 The National Severe Storms Laboratory.
 My day job.
 As a government webmaster, I am legally required to make sure that the sites that I build are secure, accessible, and respectful of privacy issues.
 This site serves a host of purposes: we communicate with everyone from schoolkids to Congressional staffers, from the media to meteorological peers.
 The NSSL Briefings online newsletter is built entirely in WordPress for the use of our technical writer and the outreach team.

 TheRogues.com.
 This site passed from my hands some years ago, and there's none of my work that remains there, but I still like the design, so here's a couple of screencaps.